MicrosoftDocs/learn/learn-pr/azure/monitor-azure-private-5g-core-service/includes/5-issue-diagnosis.md

 During the monitoring of your private mobile network, you may find network issues.
-For example, a connection or a network function may not be working as expected.
-In this case, you can use a *distributed tracing tool*, which is a network issue diagnostic tool that Azure Private 5G Core offers, to diagnose the issues reported.
+For example, a connection or a network function may not work as expected.
+In this case, you can use the *distributed tracing tool*, a network issue diagnostic tool that Azure Private 5G Core offers, to diagnose the issues reported.

-The distributed tracing tool allows you to collect detailed traces for signaling flows involving packet core instances.
+The distributed tracing tool allows you to collect detailed traces for signaling flows involving a packet core instance.
 Each *trace* represents the results of a distinct occurrence of a network activity.
 Through a web graphical user interface (GUI), you can use traces to diagnose many common configuration, network, and interoperability problems affecting network services.

 The distributed tracing tool is available from the ASE on which the packet core instance runs.
 As the tool resides within each site in your private mobile network, it doesn't have much reliance on the network bandwidth or the cloud connectivity.
-With the tool, you can quickly diagnose network issues and minimize their impact to your network services.
+With the tool, you can quickly diagnose network issues and minimize their impact on your network services.

+> [!IMPORTANT]
-To effectively diagnose issues in your private mobile network, you need to be familiar with the network functions that Azure Private 5G Core provides.
+> To effectively diagnose issues in your private mobile network, you need to be familiar with the network functions that Azure Private 5G Core provides.
 For more information about the network functions, see [Packet core architecture](/azure/private-5g-core/private-5g-core-overview#packet-core-architecture).
-You also need to understand how different components in an [Azure private multi-access edge compute (MEC)](https://azure.microsoft.com/solutions/private-multi-access-edge-compute-mec/#overview) solution interact with each other.

 <!-- Insert an issue debugging video here once it is available -->